m5stack/m5-docs/docs/en/unit/pir.md

 ## Description

-**<mark>PIR</mark>** is a unit with integrated body sensing module.
-It's used to sense human activity.
-Through this Unit, you can perceive whether someone is passing in front of Unit, which is suitable for the project of human body sensing.
+**PIR** is used to measure infrared (IR) light radiating from objects in its field of view.
+PIR sensors are commonly called simply "PIR", or sometimes "PID", for "passive infrared detector".
+The term passive refers to the fact that PIR devices do not radiate energy for detection purposes.
+They work entirely by detecting infrared radiation emitted by or reflected from objects.

-The working process is to output a high level when the infrared is sensed.
-During the delay period, if a human body is active in its sensing range, its output will remain high.
-Delay to turn high level low until the person leaves ( The sensing module detects a delay time period after each activity of the human body.
-And the time of the last activity is the starting point of the delay time).
+This Unit communicates with the M5Core via the GROVE B.

-This Unit communicates with the M5Core via the GROVE B interface.
+*Notice: This Unit has 2s delay time.*

 ## Feature